Full-time: One year

 The Masters level dissertation will provide an opportunity for students to conduct a research project within life science disciplines.
 The focus of the dissertation will be a research-based study that will link with the research interests of staff as appropriate.
 This will give students the opportunity to participate in and develop a current research area.
 The module will help students developing a range of skills required for professional researchers, to include appraise of knowledge, methodologies and data; generation and collection of original data and their critical analysis, interpretation and presentation, as well as project management and autonomous learning.
 The module is expected to draw on knowledge and skills developed throughout the modules on the programme to facilitate the demonstration of an integrated, interdisciplinary approach to the project.

-Students will be encouraged to participate in projects either already underway within the subject areas of the Department of Science and Technology.
+Students will be encouraged to participate in projects either already underway within the subject areas of the School of Engineering, Arts, Science and Technology.
 However, we may be able to help initiating new projects proposed by stdudents, providing these fall within an area of staff research interest, are appropriate for the course and feasible in terms of budget and timeframe.
 Students will be encouraged to seek academic advice on these matters.
 Individual specialist Supervisors will be selected from staff whose background and experience will allow them to make an effective contribution to identified projects.
 Students may also want to explore with the Course Leader and/or Supervisor opportunities to undertake part of the practical dissertation work in selected UK/EU Institutions.

 Assessments on this Module: